TOLTEC SCHOOL DISTRICT

-School begins at 7:30 AM and ends at 3:00 PM.
+School begins at 7:30 a.m. and dismisses at 3:00 p.m.
 Students are asked to arrive as early as 7:00 a.m.
-Office hours are from 7:00 a.m. to 4:00 p.m.
-Monday through Thursday.
+Office hours are 7:00 a.m. to 4:00 p.m., Monday through Thursday.

 Arizona City Elementary School Hours:

-School begins at 8:15 AM and ends at 3:45 PM.
-Students are asked to arrive as early as 8:00 a.m.
-Office hours are from 7:30 a.m. to 4:30 p.m.
-Monday through Thursday.
+School begins at 8:15 a.m. and dismisses at 3:45 p.m.
+Students are asked to arrive as early as 7:30 a.m.
+Office hours are from 7:30 a.m. to 4:30 p.m., Monday through Thursday.

 Every absence must be cleared:

-(a) Student’s Name
+(a) Student’s Name,

-(b) Date of Absence(s)
+(b) Date of Absence(s), and

-(c) Reason for Absence
+(c) Reason for Absence.

-A signed parental medical consent slip is required for a student to receive full district medical services.
-All student medication must be kept in the nurse’s office.
-Students report to the health office to take medication.
+A signed parental medical consent slip is required for a student to receive full District medical services.
+Students must report to the health office to take medication.

 For the health and safety of your child, as well as other students and faculty, the following information should be used as guidelines for keeping an ill child home: